So, you have decided to pack your bags and move somewhere else from GoDaddy webmail, right?

 - Video and voice conferencing for all plans.

-Why it makes sense to migrate to G Suite from GoDaddy webmail?
+Why it makes sense to migrate to Google Workspace (formerly G Suite) from GoDaddy webmail?

 GoDaddy webmail is just email, just basic email, and a lot more expensive in terms of the sheer number of features you don’t get to use, or for which, you may have to pay individually, in case you want to use them.

-G Suite on the other hand is a complete Office suite with email, and costs less.
+Google Workspace (formerly G Suite) on the other hand is a complete Office suite with email, and costs less.

-By just paying a little more than what you pay to GoDaddy per user, per month (and that too, subject to different conditions) to G Suite, you suddenly have access to the entire IT infrastructure that will otherwise be very expensive.
+By just paying a little more than what you pay to GoDaddy per user, per month (and that too, subject to different conditions) to Google Workspace (formerly G Suite), you suddenly have access to the entire IT infrastructure that will otherwise be very expensive.

 In terms of cost, $4.99 per user per month (subject to the yearly plan you opt for) GoDaddy webmail gives you-: